Modern fixed income trading has arrived. Learn more.

 How to become an RIA in California

-Investment Advisors who serve more than 5 California residents and manage less than $100 million in AUM need to register with the state.
-If the advisor manages more than $100 million in AUM, they might also register with the SEC.
-Finally, if investment advisors market their services in California, they must also register with the state.
+Investment advisors who serve more than five California residents and manage less than $100 million in AUM will typically need to register with the state.
+This rule also applies if you simply market your services in the state (even if you have less than five clients in CA).
+Note: if you manage more than $100 million in AUM, you may need to instead register with the SEC

 New call-to-action